-Wondering what the best Middle School Comic Books to read in 2020 are?
-We put together a comprehensive list that will have what you are looking for!
+Wondering what the best Middle School Comic Books to read are?
+We put together a comprehensive list that talks about the newest comic books for your middle schooler.

 Having grown up in the time of life before the internet, I spent A LOT of time reading and at our local library.